How I accidentally became a guide to a pro blind skateboarder at Exposure 2024

 The end solution?
 Fred managed to shut the competition down for 5 minutes and shift all event scheduling accordingly in order to give Coco a little bit of time to check out the bowl directly before his heat.
 Here was the result...

 As you can see, after feeling the bowl out Coco exclaimed “this is not for me, I’m sorry”.
 The bowl was quite deep, small, pretty slick, and had a huge lip.
 This is all to say it’s probably a 9/10 bowl in terms of difficulty.
 Watching the pros skate this bowl was giving me anxiety honestly- and I was relieved to find out that Coco was not going to push himself too far here.
 One of the largest obstacles I had to navigate over this weekend was effectively being Coco’s eyes to some extent.
-He would occasionally look for advice on whether or not to skate different obstacles and the absolute last thing i wanted to do was discourage someone whose entire life is about pushing boundaries.
+He would occasionally look for advice on whether or not to skate different obstacles and the absolute last thing I wanted to do was discourage someone whose entire life is about pushing boundaries.
 Through the weekend there was a lot of talk between me, Coco, and Addie about the inevitability of injuries as adaptive skaters and how they largely end up being worth it.
 The act of not letting one’s disability dictate their activity is paramount in this community.
 They, after all, are doing what most people don’t even realize is possible.
-When i tell people I have a friend who is a pro blind skateboarder they often express that they didn’t know this was possible
+Most people aren't aware that pro blind skateboarders exist.

-This is precisely why i love the world of adaptive skating.
+This is precisely why I love the world of adaptive skating.
 It gives people the opportunity to think of disability in new ways very quickly.
-Although Coco felt discouraged when he wasn’t able to skate in the bowl heat, he quickly shifted focus on his street skating heat the next day.
-We pretty much immediately went from the bowl to the street section so Coco could begin practicing.
+Although Coco felt discouraged when he wasn’t able to skate in the bowl heat, he quickly shifted focus to his street skating heat the next day.
+We immediately went from the bowl to the street section so Coco could begin practicing.
 His determination was honestly unreal.
-This was my first time spending ample time with an athlete at this level, was a bit like keeping up with Michael Jordan and fatigue and pain are primary components of my disability
+This was my first time spending ample time with an athlete at this level, was a bit like keeping up with Michael Jordan- and fatigue and pain are primary components of my disability.

 Coco probably spent 5-6 hours straight practicing the street park.
-I spent the first hour with him helping him get situated, filming, and waiting for him to get in a good rhythm with his skating as well as with comfort at the competition.
-I was escorting him around the event grounds quite a bit early since he was still learning the layout and the event did not have a human guide or guided map with audio descriptions like you see at CSUN.
-When there is ample space Coco does fine navigating using a cane; but in a busy crowd he really needs a sighted shoulder or arm to grab onto, and Addie couldn’t do this for him due to her canes.
+I spent the first hour with him helping him get situated, filming, and waiting for him to get in a good rhythm with his skating.
+I was escorting him around the event grounds quite a bit early on as he was still learning the layout and the event did not have an official human guide or guided map with audio descriptions like you see at some conferences.
+When there is ample space, Coco does fine navigating using a cane; but in a busy crowd he really needs a sighted shoulder or arm to grab onto, and Addie couldn’t do this for him due to her canes.

 It was brilliant watching Coco progress over that hour from half-landed tricks to total fluidity.
 Again, this was the first time i saw him in action in person.
 Here’s one of my favorite moments from watching him practice Saturday...